 What Is Patient Ventilation and Blood Pressure?

-When we talk about patient ventilation we’re not just talking about “breathing.Now, ” It’s the whole process of moving air in and out of the lungs, measuring tidal volume, respiratory rate, and minute ventilation.
-In clinical terms, it’s the combination of ventilatory mechanics (how the chest wall and diaphragm move) and gas exchange (how oxygen and carbon dioxide cross the alveolar membrane).
+When we talk about patient ventilation we’re not just talking about “breathing.”
+It’s the whole process of moving air in and out of the lungs, measuring tidal volume, respiratory rate, and minute ventilation.
+In clinical terms, it’s the combination of ventilatory mechanics (how the chest wall and diaphragm move) and gas exchange (how oxygen and carbon dioxide cross the alveolar membrane) And it works..

 Blood pressure is the force that pushes blood through the circulatory system.
 It’s expressed as two numbers: systolic (the peak pressure when the heart contracts) over diastolic (the baseline pressure when the heart relaxes).
-Those numbers tell you how hard the heart is working and how resistant the blood vessels are Not complicated — just consistent..
+Those numbers tell you how hard the heart is working and how resistant the blood vessels are Simple, but easy to overlook..

 Put them together and you have two vital signs that clinicians check every minute, every shift, every day.
 They’re the front‑line indicators that something’s either humming along or about to go sideways.